RubeHicksCube/Site/content/post/blog-with-hugo.md

 ----

-First is to download [Chocolatey](https://gohugo.io/getting-started/installing/#chocolatey-windows), a package isntaller.
+- First is to download [Chocolatey](https://gohugo.io/getting-started/installing/#chocolatey-windows), a package installer.

+>Run this command in PowerShell as administrator and it will install.
+>Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

-Then, [On Windows](https://gohugo.io/getting-started/installing/#windows), go to your Documents folder, make a /Hugo/ folder and inside that make a /bin/ folder.
+- Then, [On Windows](https://gohugo.io/getting-started/installing/#windows), go to your Documents folder, make a /Hugo/ folder and inside that make a /bin/ folder.
-And also have the [Package](https://github.com/gohugoio/hugo/releases) downloaded, and extract its contents into the /bin/.
+- Ensure you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) Installed.
+- Ensure you have [Go](https://go.dev/doc/install) Installed.
+- Ensure you have [Visual Studio Code](https://code.visualstudio.com/Download) Installed.

->There's an added step with windows to go into the environment variables to edit those settings.
+>There's an added step with windows that may have to be performed to ensure everything works properly.
+If your installation automattically does this step, then disregard this step.
+Go into the environment variables and ensure a path to your installation is mapped:

 >Hit the start button, and type in "environment" and hit enter.

->In the "Advanced" tab, hit the "Environemtn Variables" button.
+>In the "Advanced" tab, hit the "Environment Variables" button.

->Select "Path" Variable.
+>Select "PATH" Variable.
 Then "Edit" button.

 >Select an open bar and click "New", "Browse" and then navigate to the /bin/ folder made before.